Universal Photon input manager for keyboards and mice

 - -d device

-- Device (default: /dev/photon or the $PHOTON environment variable).
+- The device to use (default: /dev/photon or the $PHOTON

 - -g input_group